Archipelago (2010 film): Production

 The film was shot on location on Tresco, Isles of Scilly in 2009.
 It is produced by Wild Horses Films.
 Several people who live and work on Tresco appear in the film and are credited as themselves.

 Release

 Archipelago premiered at the Pusan International Film Festival in 2010, and had its UK premiere at the 2010 BFI London Film Festival, where it was nominated for Best Film.
 It was released in the UK by Curzon Artificial Eye on 4 March 2011, and in France on 15 December 2021.

+Reception

-Critical reception
+Critical response

 The film has been very well received critically.
+Archipelago has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 25 reviews, and an average rating of 7.7/10.
+The website's critical consensus states: "Sad, funny, and wise in equal measure, Archipelago finds writer-director Joanna Hogg in remarkably strong, confident form".
+Metacritic assigned the film a weighted average score of 82 out of 100, based on 9 critics, indicating "universal acclaim".

 Peter Bradshaw of The Guardian gave the film five stars.
 It has provoked much comment and debate, particularly focused on its social setting and distinctive cinematic style.

 Comedian Stewart Lee briefly references Archipelago in his 2012 standup show Carpet Remnant World, where he describes it as "an art film about middle-class people on a disappointing holiday".